parkji95/IoTCore/README.md

 In the case that the certificates do not exist, then the "cert_generation()" function is called, where certificates are created after an IoT Thing is also created.

 The "cert_generation()" function makes an http post request to an existing API gateway which is a trigger to the "lambda_function.py" w;hich provisions and IoT Thing on your behalf

+#Need to make sure to make changes to your own endpoint urls for API gateway, IoT core endpoint and etc:
+1. "certgeneration.py" -> change "endpoint_url" to the API gateway url that points to "lambda_function.py"
+2. "lambda_function.py" -> under "format_certificates()" function, edit the arn by adding your region and account number
+3. "data.py" -> for "ENDPOINT" add your IoT core endpoint url found in IoT core console under settings